tenstorrent/tt-metal/docs/source/tt_metal/examples/matmul_single_core.rst

 ====================

 We'll build a program that will perform matmul operations on two tensors with equal-size inner dimension.
+We will then go through specific sections of the propram.

 The full example program is in ``tt_metal/programming_examples/matmul_single_core/matmul_single_core.cpp``

 Host Code
 ---------

+The initial level of host-side code can broken up into sections:

 - Create Device
 - Set input and output vector variables, using the user-defined parameters (M, N, K, B)
 - Tilizing the input vector, and untilizing the device output to vector (row-major layout)
-- Call matmul_single_core() program and retrieve output results (details in next section)
+- Call ``matmul_single_core()`` program and retrieve output results (details in next section)
 - Validate the device compuation results vs. golden results on cpu
 - Close Device